 In Ontario, August means one thing – peach season!
 It’s the last chance to enjoy the taste of summer.
 Peach season in Ontario starts in late July and early August and lasts through to September.
-Peaches can be enjoyed from a roadside fruit stand, in pies, jams and baked goods and sweet and savoury dishes, with peaches the possibilities are endless.
+These Niagara peaches can be enjoyed from a roadside fruit stand, in pies, jams and baked goods and sweet and savoury dishes, with peaches the possibilities are endless.

 Fire Roasted Grain Fed Chicken Salad with Niagara Stone Fruit (Peaches) and White Honey Glaze